Does your partner always tell you they are ‘too busy?’

-Don’t let a busy schedule destroy your relationship – NOT just with your significant other, but also your connection with yourself.
+Don’t let a busy schedule destroy your relationship—not just with your significant other but also with your connection with yourself.

 1. Even Busy People Find Time

 Entrepreneurs, healthcare professionals, and retail workers have some of the most stressful and busy schedules among us.

 This brings us to our first point: no matter how busy a person gets, they will find time for people who matter to them.

-Even business owner Nicole Smartt recommends that active entrepreneurs like her continue spending quality time with loved ones to avoid work burnout and feelings of isolation.
+Even business owner Nicole Smartt recommends active entrepreneurs like her continue spending quality time with loved ones to avoid work burnout and feelings of isolation.

 Even if it’s just a short phone call, an email, or a quick lunch date, your partner should carve hours in a day necessary to cultivate the relationship.

 2. Modern Technology Is On Your Side

-Your partner may have a good excuse for not contacting you for days if he’s on a top secret field mission OR if he’s phone got stolen.
+Your partner may have a good excuse for not contacting you for days if he’s on a top-secret field mission or if his phone got stolen.